IRNAS/KORUZA-instructions/index.md

 #KORUZA DOCUMENTATION
 Wireless optical system KORUZA is documented on GitHub, using best practices of software design to allow colaborative editing.
 See the [KORUZA-instructions](https://github.com/IRNAS/KORUZA-instructions) GitHub repository for proposing changes and reporting issues and see the links below for reading friendly version.

+##KORUZA Overview

+[KORUZA Overview](http://instructions.koruza.net/overview) – Read this overview to get the basic understanding of the technical operation of KORUZA

 ##Assembly Instructions

 [KORUZA Instructions](http://instructions.koruza.net/instructions) - Step by step assembly instructions on how to build KORUZA units, including photo tutorial, best to be used with a DIY KORUZA assembly kit available at [Fabrikor](http://fabrikor.eu)